techidaily/site-ai-voice-clone/source/_posts/2024-approved-what-is-ai-background-generator-wondershare-virbo-glossary.md

  Other than text-to-video AI technology like Sora by OpenAI, AI is also used in video-to-text tools that allow its users to produce auto-texts in producing videos, such as video translation.
 One such tool that uses it is Wondershare Virbo.

- Wondershare Virbo offers a[Video Translator tool](https://virbo.wondershare.com/video-translation.html) that simplifies the process of translating videos into different languages.
+ Wondershare Virbo offers a [Video Translator tool](https://virbo.wondershare.com/video-translation.html) that simplifies the process of translating videos into different languages.
 First, users upload their videos to the Virbo platform.
 Then, the AI-powered system analyzes the audio content of the video, transcribing it into written text.

 ![Wondershare Virbo’s video-to-text tool.](https://images.wondershare.com/virbo/article/2024/03/sora-review-6.jpg)